 These changes may be sustained with a dedication to an active, balanced lifestyle.
 The mindfulness and emotional awareness that Whole Health practitioners help to develop in our patients will optimize the effect of surgery.
 These tools will be applicable to all aspects of your life with no limit to the possible benefits.

-As with all Bariatric Surgery, patients qualify for the vertical sleeve gastrectomy based on the 1991 NIH consensus conference criteria.
+As with all weight loss surgery, patients qualify for the vertical sleeve gastrectomy based on the 1991 NIH consensus conference criteria.
 Patients with a body mass index (BMI) greater than 35 with one or more weight-related medical problem and those with a BMI of 40 or greater (click here to calculate your BMI), will qualify for surgery.
 Choosing between surgeries will be based on a number of factors that will be discussed at your consultation.
 Your surgeon will help you decide whether the vertical sleeve gastrectomy is best suited to your goals, medical problems, and lifestyle during your consultation and on completion of your workup.

 You can calculate your BMI using the BMI calculator on our site.